 Set up billing in Terra from scratch - in three steps

-1. Set up a Google Billing Account
+Step 1.
+Set up a Google Cloud Billing account

 Hint: Talk to your institutional procurement office and see if they have a preferred account set-up method with Google (such as a third party reseller or an existing account).
-Remember to use the same Google account ID you use to log into Terra for the GCP Billing Account.|
+Remember to use the same Google account ID you use to log into Terra for the Google Cloud Billing account.

-This is a good option if you do not want to navigate GCP consolare or are new to cloud computing.
-Note that the third-party reseller will be the Billing account Owner, so you may not have full access to detailed cost breakouts and spending reports in the GCP console.
+Use a third-party resellerThis is a good option if you do not want to navigate GCP console or are new to cloud computing.
+Note that the third-party reseller will be the Cloud Billing account Owner, so you may not have full access to detailed cost breakouts and spending reports in the GCP console.

-Third party resellers can facilitate and manage billing, helping to alleviate anxiety around spending in the cloud.
+Third-party resellers can facilitate and manage billing, helping to alleviate anxiety around spending in the cloud.
 They will work with you to set up a billing environment and a budget.
 They may have tools to help visualize storage, egress and compute charges, broken out by project and/or workspace.
 For researchers on grants, they can do purchase orders, and even help prepay with grant funding so you can spend when you need to.

-There are many options for third party resellers, who provide additional options for accessing and managing Google Accounts at no extra cost.
+There are many options for third-party resellers, who provide additional options for accessing and managing Google Accounts at no extra cost.
 Two examples are: Onix Networking or Sada Systems.
-To get started, you should contact the third party reseller directly.
+To get started, you should contact the third-party reseller directly.

-Note that if you are located in North America, you can leverage Onix as the Google Cloud Platform re-seller.
+Note that if you are located in North America, you can leverage Onix as the Google Cloud Platform reseller.
 Onix is already experienced working with Terra accounts, so the setup to a new billing account is easy.
 Contact Onix at email@example.com or (216) 584-6649.